 Searching for the best açaí bowls on Ohau?
 Join the club.
-As an ardent fan of this delightful island treat, I’ve had my fair share of great açaí bowls in Honolulu and beyond.
+As an huge fan of this Hawaiian staple, I’ve had my fair share of great açaí bowls in Honolulu and beyond.

-I’m in love with Hawaii (surprise, surprise) and wait with bated breath until my next return.
+I’m in love with Hawaii (surprise, surprise) and wait with zero patience until my next return.
 One of my favorite ways to spend an easy vacation day is with a refreshing açaí bowl in hand while watching swaying palm trees and happy tourists.

 I’ve visited Oahu six times so far, and discover gems every time I visit.
 During these trips, I make an effort to eat my weight in açaí (girlfriend can’t help herself).
 This passion has taken me all over the island and I didn’t want the knowledge (and calories!) to go to waste.

-So without further ado, allow me to share a quick roundup of the best açaí bowls on Oahu.
+So that said, allow me to share a quick roundup of the best açaí bowls on Oahu.
 Hope you enjoy!

 What is açaí, anyways?